 But even better is telling stories.

 It always envied friends who could just entertain people.
-Just by telling some random compelling narrative
+Just by telling some random compelling narrative.

 Why couldn’t I entertain people like that?
 When I told a story, people politely listened, but pretty soon started looking away for some excuse to leave.

 So what’s your experience?
-Can you tell a great story?
+Can you tell a funny story?
 Why not?
 What is the difference between you and that charismatic colleague?
 Does your social anxiety limit you to socialize?
 Or do you feel it’s hard as an introvert to connect?